The Fuma Conspiracy: Plot

 After initially discovering the urn is missing, Suminawa travels to the cave and destroys a key lock outside of it, before waiting inside.
 Later, the Fuma Clan arrive and Suminawa confronts The Boss, but he disarms Suminawa and has him thrown over the cliff.
 When Murasaki and Goemon arrive, they begin negotiating the trap-laden caves beneath the mountain to find the ancient treasure.
 Murasaki discovers a secret passage, but the Boss and the Fuma Clan ninjas follow them stealthily.

 After reuniting with Lupin, Jigen, and Fujiko, Goemon enters a hall lined with samurai armor, but his entrance has triggered the hall to fill with a hallucinogenic gas.
 The gas causes him to attack everyone, and in the scuffle he inadvertently injures Murasaki.
 After surviving the gas, Lupin and company enter a large cavern, where they find an old castle furnished from top to bottom with items of solid gold.
 They are ambushed by the Fuma Clan, with Lupin, Jigen, and Fujiko dealing with the ninjas, while Goemon faces off against The Boss.
 During the escapade, Kazami captures Murasaki and holds her hostage at knife point.
 Not wanting to cause the death of Goemon, Murasaki throws herself off the castle roof, taking the treacherous Kazami with her, though Lupin and Jigen manage to rescue her before she falls to her death.
 At the same time, Goemon is able to defeat the Boss in battle.

 At the cave entrance, Zenigata and his officers rescue Suminawa from the river at the base of the cliff.
 He explains that the cave is rigged to collapse unless the golden fail-safe key, the one Fujiko found, is inserted into the slot in the entrance, but since he destroyed it, it ensures the treasure's destruction and the Fuma Clan's demise.
 Zenigata tells him Lupin and company, as well as Murasaki, are in there, so the two rush into the cave, arriving at the castle just in time to tell everyone about the collapse.
 The Boss stays behind as everything is destroyed around him, dying in the rubble.
 Zenigata and Suminawa exit via the main tunnel, but Lupin's group exits through a distant tunnel, escaping from Zenigata and his officers once again.
-Fujiko managed to saved a gold roof tile for herself, and rides off on her motorcycle.
+Fujiko managed to save a gold roof tile for herself, and rides off on her motorcycle.
 Goemon bids farewell to his fiancée, declaring that he must undergo training to address his weaknesses; only then will he return to marry Murasaki.
 She calls out to him, declaring that she won't wait for him.
 Goemon looks back at Murasaki for a moment, then continues on his journey.